matrix-io/esp32-platformio/README.md

 ```
 #### upload initial firmware

 Enter to OTA directory and upload the firmware.
-Please replace the IP with your `RaspberryPi ip`:
+Please replace the `ip` with your `RaspberryPi ip`:

 ```bash
 cd ota